 I just started crying.
-In that moment every argument, every second of anxiety and fear was worth it because my baby was finally here and, God, did it hit me like a ton of bricks.
+In that moment, every second of anxiety and fear was worth it because my baby was finally here.
+It hit me like a ton of bricks.

-After my shower, I put the baby in the swing, so I could clean and start my schoolwork.
-Around two o'clock, my boyfriend and his mom both went out.
-My boyfriend came back around 3 p.m. and started watching TV.
-I played with Bryce until I needed to go to the bathroom, so I got up, put Bryce in his playpen, and went.
-At 3:30 p.m., I realized Bryce was unresponsive.
+After my shower, I put the baby in the swing, so I could clean, and start my schoolwork.
+Later in the afternoon, I was able to put my attention back on my son—and I played with him until I needed to go to the bathroom.
+So I got up, put him in his playpen, and went.
+But at 3:30 p.m., I realized my son was unresponsive.
 I yelled, "Call 911!" to his grandpa, who had just walked into the house, and I started performing CPR on my newborn baby immediately.

-I remember getting tired after around fifteen minutes of compressions and having his grandpa take over while I asked the 911 operator, "Will my baby be OK?"
+I remember getting tired after around 15 minutes of compressions and having his grandpa take over while I asked the 911 operator, "Will my baby be OK?"

-"Ma'am, I cannot tell you an answer to that, but as long as he isn't turning blue, I think he'll be OK."
+"Ma'am, I cannot tell you an answer to that, but as long as he isn't turning blue, I think he'll be OK," the operator told me.

 "He isn't.
 He's still warm as well," I squealed, as the police officer escorted by three EMTs walked into the bedroom and ushered me out.
-I jumped in my ex's truck and beat the ambulance to the hospital.
-It was probably the most unsafe thing I have ever done in my life.
+I jumped in my car and beat the ambulance to the hospital.

-At around six o'clock, a doctor walked into the room with a few nurses and put his hand on my shoulder.
-All of a sudden, the hairs on my arms stood up and I begged him for good news.
+At around 6 o'clock, a doctor walked into the room with a few nurses and put his hand on my shoulder.
+All of a sudden, the hairs on my arms stood up, and I begged him for good news.

 "I'm sorry, but we were unable to save your son."

 I will never forget those words.
 They are imprinted on my mind, and when I think about that moment, my heart sinks all over again.
 We were escorted from the hospital by a state trooper, who was taking us somewhere to make statements.
-As we left, a swarm of people surged around us—people from my family, people from my boyfriend's, friends I hadn't seen since high school.
+As we left, a swarm of people surged around us—people from my family, people from the father's family, friends I hadn't seen since high school.
 I didn't know how they knew.
 I still don't.

 It took a few months to get the autopsy back.
 When we finally did, we realized no one was to blame.
 There's nothing we could have done.
-Bryce was a victim of Sudden Infant Death Syndrome.
-One year and seven months later, I sit here with a different outlook on life than I ever thought I'd have.
+My son was a victim of sudden infant death syndrome.

 People always ask me how I stay so strong.
 The truth is that I don't.
 There are so many moments when I'm screaming at the sky or acting like the world doesn't exist.
 Everyone has tough days.
 That's what death and loss do to someone.